 Construction on the project began in February 2018 and is expected to be completed in mid-2020.

-This east-west corridor is frequently congested during morning and afternoon commutes by people traveling between Baton Rouge and the rapidly growing suburban areas of northern Ascension Parish.
-This portion of I-10 also is part of the main route between Baton Rouge and New Orleans and is one of the busiest surface freight routes in Louisiana.
+This east-west corridor is frequently congested during morning and afternoon commutes by people traveling between Baton Rouge and the growing suburban areas of northern Ascension Parish.
+This portion of I-10 also is part of the main route between Baton Rouge and New Orleans and is one of the busiest surface freight corridors in Louisiana.